 In the most extreme cases, farmworkers have been held in debt bondage or modern-day slavery.
 These are not rare occurrences, but rather, a by-product of an agricultural system that relies on the desperately poor.
 When one is living in poverty, the loss of a job can have brutal effects.
 It is this poverty that can place farmworkers in unpredictable situations – ones that can lead to modern-day slavery.

-The main characters of Food Chains, the CIW, have developed a remarkable program to end poverty and exploitation in the tomato fields of Florida.
+The primary subject of Food Chains, a grassroots labor organization called the Coalition of Immokalee Workers (CIW), has developed a remarkable program to end poverty and exploitation in the tomato fields of Florida.
 The Fair Food Program asks large retailers like supermarkets and fast food restaurants to pay just a penny more per pound of tomatoes and to refuse to buy tomatoes from farms with human rights violations.

 To date, twelve major retailers have signed on including Walmart, Whole Foods, Trader Joe’s, McDonalds, the YUM Brands, Chipotle, Burger King, Aramark, Compass Group, Bon Appetit, Sodexo, and Subway.